Paper size: PA4 or L4

 A transitional size called PA4 (210 × 280 mm), sometimes dubbed L4, was proposed for inclusion into the ISO 216 standard in 1975.
 It has the height of Canadian P4 paper (215 mm × 280 mm, about 8 1/2 in × 11 in) and the width of international A4 paper (210 × 297 mm), i.e. it uses the smaller value among the two for each side.
 The table shows how this format can be generalized into an entire format series.

 The PA formats did not end up in ISO 216, because the committee decided that the set of standardized paper formats should be kept to the minimum necessary.
 However, PA4 remains of practical use today.
 In landscape orientation, it has the same 4:3 aspect ratio as the displays of traditional TV sets, some computer displays (e.g. the iPad) and data projectors.
 PA4, with appropriate margins is, therefore, a good choice as the format of presentation slides.

 As a compromise between the two most popular paper sizes globally, PA4 is used today by many international magazines, because it can be printed easily on equipment designed for either A4 or US Letter.
-That means it is not as much a paper size as a page format.
+That means (in practice) it has turned out to be not so much a paper size as a page format.
 Apple, for instance, requires this format for digital music album booklets.

 The size 210 mm × 280 mm was documented in the Canadian standard CAN2-200.2-M79 "Common Image Area for Paper Sizes P4 and A4".